shims

 Shim stack structure deflection

-Force applied at the shim stack edge is transferred tangentially into adjacent elements on each side and transmitted radially into the shim center where the force is transferred into the shim stack clamp.
-Forces not reacted by bending are transmitted into the shims above.
+Force applied at the shim stack edge is transferred tangentially into adjacent elements on each side and transmitted radially to the shim center where the force is transferred into the shim stack clamp.
+Forces not reacted by bending are transmitted into the shim above.

-Solving the bending deflection of the shim stack structure requires the solution of thousands of simultaneous equations balancing all forces transferred into and out of each FEA analysis element with the sum of all forces adding up to the force applied at the shim stack face.
+Solving bending of the shim stack structure requires the solution of thousands of simultaneous equations balancing all forces transferred into and out of each FEA analysis element with the boundary condition of the sum of all forces adding up to the force applied to the shim stack face.

 Attempting to solve thousands of simultaneous equations by hand is nearly impossible.
-Fortunately, computers are extremely efficient at solving FEA problems and the GHz speeds of modern computers allows solution of complex FEA problems in a matter of seconds.
+Fortunately, computers are extremely efficient at solving FEA problems and the GHz speeds of modern computers are capable of solving complex FEA problems in a matter of seconds.

-Shim ReStackor applies the capabilities of FEA to enable evaluation of complex shim stack structures using the simple inputs of shim diameter and thickness.
-That gives you the capability to fine tune damping force far beyond the limits previously possible through detailed control of the shim stack structural stiffness.
+Shim ReStackor applies FEA to enable evaluation of complex shim stack structures using the simple inputs of shim diameter and thickness.
+That gives you the capability to fine tune damping force far beyond the limits previously possible through detailed tuning of the shim stack configuration.

 FEA shim stack force balance